Latitude: 50° 46'N

 In 1876 Parliament passed the Pagham Harbour Reclamation Act and the entrance to the sea was sealed off.
 Some 700 acres were slowly reclaimed for agricultural use.
 Later, the sea breached the entrance and the whole harbour area became tidal again.
 However, the quay is inaccessible except at the highest tides and then only by very shallow-draughted craft, such as kayaks.

-In 1964 Pagham Harbour became a Local Nature Reserve, managed by West Sussex County Council.
+In 1964 Pagham Harbour became a Local Nature Reserve, managed by West Suffolk County Council.

 Return to Former Harbours Map